 How Do I Know if I Have COVID-19?

 If you fit the following criteria for COVID-19 symptoms, get yourself tested at a local health clinic.
 We suggest you call the clinic ahead of time to give them a heads-up for your arrival.
-While there has been some improvement, the medical response to testing for COVID-19 in the U.S. is still fairly slow, and not all clinics have the test kits yet.
+While there is some improvement in hospital COVID treatment.
+Fortunately, the medical response to testing for COVID-19 in the U.S. is improving as well.

 - Shortness of breath

 - You've been in contact with a COVID-19 patient or recently traveled to an area with an ongoing spread.

 Note: Patients infected with COVID may show a wide range of symptoms.
 From the loss of taste/smell, pink-eye, stomach pains, and others, the actual signs vary.
 They may have no symptoms.
 Also, the definition of "area with ongoing spread" is in flux.
 At this time, we now recognize the virus as already existing in most local communities.

 If you suspect you are sick with the virus and medically stable, self-quarantine is the best option.
 According to the CDC recommendations, 'People who are mildly ill with COVID-19 can isolate at home during their illness.
 It would be best to restrict activities outside your home, except for getting medical care.
 Do not go to work, school, or public areas.
 Avoid using public transportation, ride-sharing, or taxis.